With political theater, China’s leaders try to show the country is back to normal

 The overriding factor influencing public sentiment will be economic growth and the impact on personal finances.
 China has prioritized containing the virus over reopening the economy, to the extent that it locked down a northern region of 100 million people this week over a cluster of 34 infections.

-Still, those people, particularly in Washington, who assessed that this crisis would be China’s “Chernobyl moment” will almost certainly be disappointed.
+Still, those critics, particularly in Washington, who assessed that this crisis would be China’s “Chernobyl moment” will almost certainly be disappointed.

 “People keep looking at China and wondering how long will it last?
 When will the population have had enough?”
 Göbel said.
 “Previous waves of democratic change have happened when people have had good examples to look to abroad.
 I don’t see a reason why Chinese people should now stand up and ask what things could have been different.”